telepresenceio/docs/install/qs-go-advanced.md

 	# happy coding!

 	```
 8. Run the setup-dev-env.sh script locally.
-Use the $AMBASSADOR_API_KEY you created from Docker in the [emojivoto application tutorial](../qs-go/) or the [Ambassador Cloud deployment guide](../../../../cloud/latest/service-catalog/howtos/qs-java-advanced/).
+Use the $AMBASSADOR_API_KEY you created from Docker in the [emojivoto application tutorial](../qs-go/) or the [Ambassador Cloud quick start guide](../../../../cloud/latest/service-catalog/quick-start/).
 	```
 	export AMBASSADOR_API_KEY=<your key>
 	git clone git@github.com:danielbryantuk/emojivoto.git